 Since its launch in 2019, the Erie Foundation has developed an ambitious and systemic approach, designed in collaboration with a network of renowned international experts.

-Tackling four challenges
+Our four major challenges

-Facilitating access to care as early as possible
+Facilitating early access to care

-Receiving care at the onset of the first symptoms can improve prognoses and lead to a fourfold increase in a person’s chances for rehabilitation and social and professional reintegration.
+It is scientifically proven that receiving care at the onset of the first symptoms can improve prognoses and lead to a fourfold increase in a person’s chances for rehabilitation and social and professional reintegration.

 Change in therapeutic practices